Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Acknowledgements

 \section{Acknowledgements}

-This project is supported by NKRDPC-2017YFA0206203, NKRDPC-2017YFA0303302, NKRDPC-2018YFA0305603, NKRDPC-2018YFA0306001, NSFC-11304400, NSFC-11974432, NSFC-12174453, NSFC-92165204, GBABRF-2019A1515011620, GBABRF-2019A1515011337, Shenzhen Institute for Quantum Science and Engineering (Grant No. SIQSE202102), and Leading Talent Program of Guangdong Special Projects (201626003).
+This project is supported by NKRDPC-2018YFA0305603, NKRDPC-2022YFA1402802, NSFC-12174453, NSFC-92165204, NSFC-11974432, GBABRF-2019A1515011620, Shenzhen Institute for Quantum Science and Engineering (Grant No. SIQSE202102), and Leading Talent Program of Guangdong Special Projects (201626003).

-We would like to thank Jun Li for examining Fig. \ref{fig:I-V curve in fast evolution}(c), and thank Yun-Feng Chen, Biao Lv and Zenan Liu for valuable discussions.
+We would like to thank Jun Li for examining Fig. \ref{fig:I-V curve in fast evolution}(c), and thank Jia-Jin Feng, Jia-Zheng Ma, Yun-Feng Chen, Biao Lyu and Zenan Liu for valuable discussions.